 Spotlight On Motion Graphic Designer El Ogorodova

-El Ogorodovais, a motion graphic designer, world traveler, lover of nature and more.
+El Ogorodovais, is a motion graphic designer, world traveler, lover of nature, and more.
 She loves her job and takes pride in putting her best foot forward to create and sustain maximum results in her line of work.
-We recently caught up with El to find out about her experiences in travel and the workplace.
+We recently interviewed El to find out about her experiences in travel and the workplace.
 Here is what she had to say:

 Q. Hi El!
 Let’s talk about how traveling all over the world, has impacted your work.
 What do you feel has helped you or stood out the most?